moonstar-x/old-server-setup/docs/services/openvpn.md

 ## Starting the Server

-The server is ready to start (make sure to replace server with whatever server name you used when creating the server keys):
+The server is ready to start (make sure to replace `server` with whatever server name you used when creating the server keys):

     sudo systemctl start openvpn@server

-If there was no issues you'll be able to see a new interface called `tun0` when using `ifconfig`.
+If there were no issues you'll be able to see a new interface called `tun0` when using `ifconfig`.
 If that isn't the case then most likely your server configuration is causing issues.

 To enable the service so the server auto-starts on login: